KennethErrico/MYSQL/README.md

 FINAL PROJECT STAGE 5

+This is a relational database using MYSQL on a CentOS Server (similar to RedHat).
-In advanced database management NECC provided us with a RedHat Linux server where I created a relational database using MYSQL.
-The instructions served as a guide to be followed loosely as creativity was encouraged.
+The instructions served as a guide to be followed loosely and creativity was encouraged.
 The attached DUMP file can be uploaded to a Linux server or virtual machine for further inspection.